 After cooking, be sure to allow rice to cool before transferring it to an airtight food storage container or Ziploc bag.
 You can store it in the refrigerator for up to 5 days.

 The leftover rice can also be frozen.
 Make sure it is cooled completely before sealing in a container or bag in order to avoid freezer burn.
 You’ll want to enjoy it within 2 months for the best quality.
 Let it that in the refrigerator overnight before reheating.

 Because it can dry out, you’ll want to add a tablespoon or two of liquid or broth to the rice.
 You can then use one of two methods to reheat it:

-- Microwave: Put the rice and liquid in a microwave-safe container and, cover loosely with a lid or paper towel, then heat for 1-2 minutes on high power to warm it through.
+- Microwave: Put the rice and liquid in a microwave-safe container and cover loosely with a lid or paper towel.
+Heat for 1-2 minutes on high power to warm it through.

 - Stovetop: Add the rice and liquid to a saucepan and use a fork to break up any large clumps.

 More Rice Side Dish Recipes